A3-Root/Root_Cyberwarfare/wiki/Player-Guide.md

 ```
 powergrid <device_id> on
 ```
-Example: `powergrid 5678 off` turns on all lights in the configured radius.
+Example: `powergrid 5678 on` turns on all lights in the configured radius.

 **Overload Powergrid:**
 ```
 powergrid <device_id> overload
 ```
-Example: `powergrid 5678 overload` overloads the powergrid and turns of all lights in the configured radius.
+Example: `powergrid 5678 overload` overloads the powergrid and turns off all lights in the configured radius.

-**Note:** The overload option creates an explosion (if configured) and will prevent the grid to be useable by laptop to turn on / off again.
+**Note:** The overload option creates an explosion (if configured) and will prevent the grid from being controlled by the laptop again.

 ## Power Management